madgik/exareme2/README.md

 1. _Optional_ Start Flower monitoring tool

+     by choosing a specific node to monitor

      ```
-     inv start-flower
+     inv start-flower --node <NODE-NAME>
      ```

-     you can specify the broker port by adding -p <PORT-NUMBER>
+     or start a separate flower instance for all of the nodes with

      ```
-     inv start-flower -p 5671
+     inv start-flower --all
      ```

-     and then go to http://localhost:5555 on your browser to start monitoring the tasks, the workers and get general info.
+     Then go to the respective address on your browser to start monitoring the nodes.

-1. _Optional_ Kill Flower at any point with
+1. _Optional_ Kill all flower instances at any point with

      ```
      inv kill-flower